DragoCam/DragoCam/README.md

 ## My Role

-As the Head at Nightzy Studios, I lead at all levels of game development, from brainstorming to launch.
+As the Head at Nightzy, I lead at all levels of game development, from brainstorming to launch.
 My role includes:

 Leading design and direction for our games to make sure that each of our projects fits the vision for the studio.
 Leading a great team of developers, artists, and designers to help bring those ideas to life.
 Interacting with the gaming community to create experiences that our audience loves.
-Oversees marketing and branding initiatives in order to build Nightzy Studios into a recognizable brand within the industry.
+Oversees marketing and branding initiatives in order to build Nightzy into a recognizable brand within the industry.

 ## My Skills